linnabrown/run_dbcan/README.md

 [--use_signalP] - optional, Use signalP or not, remember, you need to setup signalP tool first.
 Because of signalP license, python package does not have signalP.
 If your input is proteome/prokaryote nucleotide, please also certify the "--gram"(in the below).
 Default = False.

+[use_signalP] - optional, Use signalP or not, remember, you need to setup signalP tool first.
+Because of signalP license, Docker version does not have signalP.
+[signalP_path] - optional, The path for signalp.
+Default location is signalp

 [--gram] - optional, Choose gram+(p) or gram-(n) for proteome/prokaryote nucleotide, which are params of SignalP, only if you use SignalP.
 Only you set use_signalP.
 The options are: "all"(gram positive + gram negative), "n"(gram negative), "p"(gram positive).
 Default = "all".